VNG-Realisatie/nlx/README.md

 ### Cloning

-Clone nlx in your workspace.
+Clone NLX in your workspace.

-Note for Go developers: We advise to not clone nlx inside the GOPATH.
+Note for Go developers: We advise to not clone NLX inside the GOPATH.
 If you must, be sure to set the environment variable `GO111MODULE=on`.
 Go doesn't need to be located in the GOPATH since it uses Go module support.

 ```bash